benbalter/last-run-action/README.md

 ### Retry logic

-Artifact list/download operations are retried with exponential backoff to mitigate transient service errors (2 retry attempts each).
-Failures after retries result in a warning (or failure if `fail-if-missing` applies and no valid timestamp is ultimately found).
+Artifact list/download operations (current-run scope) and downloads are retried with exponential backoff (async-retry, 2 attempts).
+Repository-level listing is not currently retried; transient failures there fall back to a warning and a missing result.

 ### Versioning